sumnerevans/sumnerevans.com/content/posts/technology/respecting-theme-preferences/index.md

 > mql.addListener(handleTheme);
 > ```

-# Allowing Users to Override the Detected Theme on Your Site
+## Allowing Users to Override the Detected Theme

 Since you've gone to all this work already to make a dark and light theme for your website, you may as well expose the functionality to the user even if their